xuwkk/power_system_operation/readme.md

 ## Package Dependencies

 [cvxpy](https://www.cvxpy.org/): is an open source Python-embedded modeling language for convex optimization problems.
-It lets you express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers.
+It lets you express your problem in a natural and matrix way that follows the math, rather than in the restrictive standard form required by solvers.

+Note: you may also need to have Gurobi, Mosek or other optimization software to efficiently solve the optimization problems, especially if integers are included.
+Please refer [here](https://www.cvxpy.org/tutorial/advanced/index.html) for details.

 [PyPower](https://github.com/rwl/PYPOWER): is a power flow and Optimal Power Flow (OPF) solver.
-It is a port of MATPOWER to the Python programming language.
+It also hosts a set of commonly used power system testbeds.
+It is a part of MATPOWER to the Python programming language.

-However, you may also need to have Gurobi, Mosek or other optimization software to efficiently solve the optimization problems, especially if integers are included.
-Please refer [here](https://www.cvxpy.org/tutorial/advanced/index.html) for details.

 Other packages inlcudes
 ```